Paternity leave in 2026: what fathers need to know

 It was not until 2002 for real paternity leave to be introduced.

-According to the French Ministry of Labor: these 25 days break down into two parts: 4 compulsory days immediately after the birth, then 21 days (or 28 if multiple births) to be taken within 6 months, which can be split up.
+According to the Department of Labor: these 25 days are divided into two parts: 4 mandatory days immediately following the birth, followed by 21 days (or 28 in the case of multiple births) to be taken within 6 months, which may be split into separate periods.
 Ministry of Labor

 How are things elsewhere?
 We compared

-3. Looking the other way: what other countries are doing
+Looking elsewhere: what other countries are doing

 Because the reality is that some countries have long understood that a father's presence is essential.
 And others... not so much.